Arcs-ur/Arcs-ur/README.md

 ## Hi there 👋
-🏫 SJTU Undergraduate Majoring in Information Security since 2022
+🏫 SJTU Undergraduate Majoring in Information Security since 2022 🏫 SJTU Master of SCS since 2026

-🤖 Research Interest：Agentic AI/ LLM Security/ MLLM Reasoning Ability Enhancement, etc.
+🤖 Research Interest：Agentic AI/ LLM Security/ VLA/ MLLM Reasoning Ability Enhancement, etc.

 <!--
 **Arcs-ur/Arcs-ur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.